This website is still being developed and enhanced. If you have any questions or concerns, please contact Commander Coyle at email@example.com

 Join Us and Keep this History Alive

 To the wonderful patriotic citizens of the Sun City West community.
 Join our Post as a Booster or Sponsor. (click Sponsor or Booster Button for details).
-100% of the monies raised are given back to the community.
+100% of the monies raised is given back to the community.
 Help us to continue sponsoring Scholarships for our children; give aid and assistance to our local needy Veterans, and their families.
 Help us to continue to support financially worthy community programs and projects.

 The Veteran's Creed

 1. I am an American Veteran 2.
 I proudly served my country 3.
 I live the values I learned in the military 4.
-I continue to serve my community, my country and my fellow veterans 5.
+I continue to serve my community, my country, and my fellow veterans 5.
 I maintain my physical and mental discipline 6.
 I continue to lead and improve 7.
 I make a difference 8.
 I honor and remember my fallen comrades

 The Creed is the result of extensive discussions and consultations among the group that began last fall at Georgetown University.
 It is meant to inspire veterans to continue to serve and lead in their communities and our country, and to continue to make a difference in our world.